 - In the bowl of an electric mixer, beat the butter and granulated sugar for about 2 minutes.
 Add the eggs one at a time, scraping down the sides of the bowl and beating well after each addition.
 Beat in the vanilla extract and almond extract.
 (The batter may look a little grainy -- that's okay).

 - Gradually add the flour mixture, alternating with the milk, beating on low speed to combine.
-Add the berries to the batter and fold gently with a spatula until evenly distributed.
+The batter will be very thick.
+Add the blueberries to the batter and fold gently with a spatula until evenly distributed.
 Do not overmix.

 - Scoop the batter into the prepared muffin tin (an ice-cream scoop with a wire scraper works well here); they will be very full.
 Sprinkle the turbinado sugar evenly on top of the muffins.

-- Bake for about 30 minutes, until lightly golden and a cake tester comes out clean.
+- Bake for about 30 minutes, until lightly golden.
 Let the muffins cool in the pan for about 10 minutes.
 Run a knife around the edge of each muffin to free it from the pan if necessary (the blueberries can stick), then transfer the muffins to a rack to cool completely.

 - Serving size: 1 muffin